bloominstituteoftechnology/node-db2-guided/README.md

 1. Start the server using `yarn server` or `npm server`.

-2. Using the browser or `Postman`, run a get request to `/api/fruits`

-3. We hope we are seeing all entries from the database, but how do we know for sure?
+2. Using the browser or `Postman`, run a get request to `/api/fruits`.
+We believe we are seeing all entries from the database, but how do we know for sure?

-4. Open `./data/produce.db3` database in SqliteStudio and confirm that the entries in the `fruits` table matches the API response.
+3. Open `./data/produce.db3` database in SQLiteStudio and confirm that the entries in the `fruits` table matches the API response.

-5. Clarify that this is a Sqlite specific tool and different DBMS's have different apps, visualizer, commandline tools, etc. that allow direct database access.
+4. Clarify that this is a SQLite specific tool and different DBMS's have different apps, visualizer, commandline tools, etc. that allow direct database access.

 ## Introduce the Database Schema

-Within SqliteStudio, explore the schema of the `fruits` table.
+Within SQLiteStudio, explore the schema of the `fruits` table.

 - Discuss datatypes.
 Mention these can vary based on DBMS.
 - Discuss primary keys.
 These are required and must be unique.
 Though they are often auto incrementing integers, they don't necessarily need to be that.